 Why is transcription necessary?
 Unlike written words, the voice is fleeting and quickly forgotten or misunderstood if not recorded.
 This is because many people don't pay attention to what they hear.
 If we have recorded speech, we can transcribe it and fully analyze its meaning just like written language.

 Subject Matter Knowledge

 The importance of subject matter knowledge cannot be overstated when doing transcription.
-A person with no or limited knowledge of a topic will find it very hard to make heads or tails of its meaning, even if he or she can hear all of the sounds of the language.
+A person with no or little knowledge of a topic will find it very hard to make heads or tails of its meaning, even if he or she can hear all of the sounds of the language.
 For example, it would be extremely difficult for a person who does not know computers to comprehend the conversation of two people who are talking about debugging a computer program.

 Patience and Perseverance